-- DO NOT place hands or fingers inside engine compartment when engine is running. - NEVER operate the engine with heat shields or guards removed. - Keep fingers, hands hair and clothing away from all moving parts to prevent injury.
+- NEVER place hands or fingers inside the engine compartment when the engine is running. - NEVER operate the engine with heat shields or guards removed. - Keep fingers, hands, hair and clothing away from all moving parts to prevent injury.

-DO NOT remove the radiator cap while the engine is hot.
+■ DO NOT remove the radiator cap while the engine is hot.
 High pressure boiling water will gush out of the radiator and severely scald any persons in the general area of the generator.

 - DO NOT remove the coolant drain plug while the engine is hot.
-Hot coolant will gush out of the coolant tank and severely scald any persons in the general area of the generator. - DO NOT remove the engine oil drain plug while the engine is hot.
-Hot oil will gush out of the oil tank and severely scald any persons in the general area of the generator.
+Hot coolant will gush out of the coolant tank and severely scald any persons in the general area of the generator. - DO NOT drain the engine oil while the engine is hot.
+Hot oil will gush out and severely scald any persons near the generator.